Latest Offer: 250GB of data with Apple Music & Disney + for £23!

 giffgaff is a low-cost virtual mobile network operator powered by the O2 Network.
 The carrier offers a unique approach to the UK’s mobile market with its SIM only plans called ‘goodybags’.
 The ‘goodybags’ aim to satisfy all types of customers; the ones who need a low-cost alternative and those that require large data bundles.

 Running on O2’s network, giffgaff users get the same 2G, 3G & 4G coverage combined with decent download & upload speeds.
-At the moment, giffgaff doesn’t have any 5G coverage even though O2 provides this service to its customers.
-However, giffgaff is running internal tests and aims to launch a 5G service in 2020.
+At the moment, giffgaff’s 5G service is only available to their Golden Goodybag customers.

 - Offering a unique flexibility with a variety of ‘goodybags’ and PAYG options.